arpitbbhayani/articles/blogs/image-steganography.md

 **Pixel-value differencing (PVD)** scheme is a concrete implementation of adaptive LSB and it uses the difference of values between two consecutive pixels in a block to determine the number of secret bits to be embedded.

 ## LSB and Palette Based Images
 The persistence of Palette Based Images is very interesting.
 There is a color lookup table which holds all the colors that are used in the image.
 Each pixel is represented as a single byte and the pixel data is an index to the color palette.
 [GIF](https://en.wikipedia.org/wiki/GIF) images work on this principle; it cannot have a bit depth greater than 8, thus the maximum number of colors that a GIF can store is 256.
 Now if we perform LSB substitution to pixel data then it changes the index in the lookup table (palette) and the new value (after substitution), that points to the index on the lookup table (palette), could point to a different color and the change will be evident.
-We could still do steganography on palette based images using following workarounds
+We could still do steganography on palette-based images using following workarounds

 ![pallette based image](https://user-images.githubusercontent.com/4745789/72600791-4ebb3700-393a-11ea-8e3e-2ddf389e85d1.png)

 ### Sorting the pallette
-The LSB substitution alters the value by +-1 and hence it will always point to neighboring entry in the table.
+The LSB substitution alters the value by +-1 and hence it will always point to a neighboring entry in the table.
 Hence we sort the pallette by color then this will make adjacent lookup table entries similar to each other and minimize the distortion.

 ### Add new colors to pallette
 If the original image has fewer colors then we could add similar colors in color pallette/lookup table and then perform regular LSB substitution.
 Again the +-1 alteration will make that pixel point to some similar color in the lookup table.